maseurodrigo/AxiomShift/README.md

    - Once the extension is installed, you should see the extension icon in the top-right corner of your browser.
    - Click on the icon to open the extension's popup.
    - Select your preferred **primary** and **secondary** background colors using the color pickers.
-   - The selected colors will automatically apply to all the websites you visit.
+   - The selected colors will automatically apply to all the Axiom pages you visit.

 ## Usage